JuliasBright/wallet/wallet-backend/ReadMe.md

 Fine-tune linting rules according to project-specific coding standards in the `.flake8` configuration file.

 ## Authentication

+You will need to create account using /creat-account endpoint.

 Our robust authentication system is powered by JWT (JSON Web Tokens).
 Accessing the system is a breeze—simply send a POST request to `/login` with valid credentials to obtain a JWT token.